vtexdocs/help-center-content/docs/tutorials/en/order-split-and-delivery-split.md

   We do not recommend operating the store with the <code>allowMultipleDeliveries</code> field indicated as <i>false</i>.
 In this configuration, when there are items in the cart that do not have any delivery method in common, that is, the SLAIDs are different, and the cart has a pickup-point, it will not be possible to complete the order.
 </div>

-* **Different warehouses:** a single store offers all the items in an order, but they are in different warehouses.
+* **Different loading docks:** a single store offers all the items in an order, but in the calculated logistic route they are related to different docks.
 Then, _the delivery packages must be split_, but without splitting the order between different stores.
 The platform does this automatically.